kcdodd/node-daqmx/README.md

 # node-daqmx

 I wanted to combine National Instruments data acquisition hardware with Node.js.
-This is not a 1-to-1 wrapper of the DAQmx c api.
-I have re-interpreted some of the structures, but tried to be faithful to the original concepts.
-If you are familiar with DAQmx, a task in the c api is a generalized object, which has to be configured by adding or setting various properties and methods to accomplish anything.
-I took a more narrow rout with each type of task confined to a separate object.
+This is not a 1-to-1 wrapper of the DAQmx C api.
+I have re-interpreted some of the structures to make using DAQmx a little easier, but tried to be faithful to the original concepts.

+If you need the full api, considering using [node-ffi](https://github.com/node-ffi/node-ffi) to load nicaiu.dll (from the daqmx driver installation) to access all the C API functions.

 ## Pre-requisits

 - Everything needed to build Node.js addons.
 - Latest [National Instruments DAQmx drivers](http://www.ni.com/download/ni-daqmx-14.5/5212/en/).
 - Either a physical NI device, or a virtual device created using their Measurement and Automation Explorer.

+The following examples assume the addon is loaded into the variable 'daqmx'.

 ## Devices